Ganging Up In The Senate Not So Bipartisan After All

 HANSEN: Coburn's departure has raised questions about the purpose of such bipartisan groups in the Senate.
 For more, we turn to Ross Baker.
 He's a professor of political science at Rutgers University and he joins us from the studios there.
 Welcome to the program.

-Professor ROSS BAKER (Political Science, Rutgers University): Thanks very much, Liane.
+ROSS BAKER: Thanks very much, Liane.

 HANSEN: You have said that these bipartisan groups or gangs, as they're sometimes called, are a Senate phenomenon.
 Why Senate?

-But there are all of these opportunities for Democrats and Republicans to get together and you would think that there would be more productivity.
+BAKER: But there are all of these opportunities for Democrats and Republicans to get together and you would think that there would be more productivity.
 But the polarization is such that it's just very, very hard for people to get anything done.

 HANSEN: These groups don't seem to have such a great track record.
 In recent years, there was an original gang of six focusing on health care reform, another group worked on cap and trade law, and neither were successful.
 What do they hope to achieve then?

-And the reason why they don't get very far is, number one, leadership doesn't like them.
+BAKER: And the reason why they don't get very far is, number one, leadership doesn't like them.
 They're always seen as a kind of alternative to leadership.
 So, the two party leaders, Senator Reid and Senator McConnell, are always kind of wary of these kinds of impromptu ad-hoc groups of senators.
 The other thing, of course, is the committee chairmen also don't like them.
 So, you put those two things together and these gangs tend to have some pretty formidable enemies.

 HANSEN: So, they're just trying to do then something maybe dramatic, get people to pay attention?

-Mr. BAKER: I think that's right.
+BAKER: I think that's right.
 I think in some ways these are very good agenda-setting operations.
 You know, you get six senators - three of each party - working together and people do sit up and take notice.
 The Senate being a much smaller body, is in a sense, you know, one senator kind of represents his or her own gang.
 But you put together more of them and they're of two different parties and, you know, people kind of look at them and say, well, there's a possibility that we can get something done.

 HANSEN: So, what do these gangs say about the legislative process?
 I mean, is the normal process too tough, so these gangs are kind of an outgrowth of the contentious battles between Democrats and Republicans?
 Is the process too frustrating?

-But what that does, it tends to prompt people to kind of hive off into small groups and say, well, maybe sort of we can huddle together and figure this thing out.
+BAKER: But what that does, it tends to prompt people to kind of hive off into small groups and say, well, maybe sort of we can huddle together and figure this thing out.

 HANSEN: But they rarely do.

-Mr. BAKER: But they rarely do.
+BAKER: But they rarely do.

 HANSEN: Ross Baker is a professor of political science at Rutgers University.
 Thanks, Ross.

-Mr. BAKER: Thank you, Liane.
+BAKER: Thank you, Liane.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.